Brueghel family

-The Brueghel family (/ˈbrɔɪɡəl/ BROY-gəl, /usalsoˈbruːɡəl/ BROO-gəl, /nl/), also spelled Bruegel or Breughel, is an extended family Flemish painters who played a major role in the development of the art in Brabant and Flanders throughout the 16th and 17th centuries.
+The Brueghel family (/ˈbrɔɪɡəl/ BROY-gəl, /usalsoˈbruːɡəl/ BROO-gəl, /nl/), also spelled Bruegel or Breughel, is an extended family of Flemish painters who played a major role in the development of the art in Brabant and Flanders throughout the 16th and 17th centuries.
 Due to the organisation in guilds and training being done with established painters and not in schools or academies, painters often passed on the knowledge from father to son (or, much more rarely, daughter), and there are many examples of Flemish painting families spanning two or more generations, e.g. the Francken family, which had at least ten painters spanning four generations.
 The Brueghel family produced the largest number of major painters of all Flemish families.

 Pieter Bruegel the Elder used that spelling, but all later members of the family used Brueghel.

 Family tree

 The image above shows the main branch of the family.
 The complete list of all painters related to this family is longer though.
 In the below tree only the main family members have been included, not those brothers and sisters who didn't work as an artist or married a known artist.